Privacy/Proxy Services Accreditation Implementation

 - IRT kickoff meeting: 18 October 2016

-- [Estimated] Public comment period on proposed implementation of Privacy and Proxy Service Provider Accreditation Program: January/February 2018
+- [Estimated] Public comment period on proposed implementation of Privacy and Proxy Service Provider Accreditation Program: May 2018

-- [Estimated] Close of public comment period on proposed implementation of Privacy and Proxy Service Provider Accreditation Program: February/March 2018
+- [Estimated] Close of public comment period on proposed implementation of Privacy and Proxy Service Provider Accreditation Program: June 2018

 The 2013 Registrar Accreditation Agreement (RAA) includes a Specification on Privacy and Proxy Registrations that contains requirements for privacy and proxy service registrations offered through affiliates and resellers of registrars accredited under the 2013 RAA.